 When 120 VAC and 12 VDC are initially applied, the system will energize the relays at one second intervals, closing the normally open contacts on each of the relays while monitoring the total current.
-If the total current should exceed the service limit, the system will shed (turn off) 120 VAC loads starting with the A/C unit followed by the heating system's electric element, and finally, the microwave.
+If the total current should exceed the service limit, the system will shed (turn off) 120 VAC loads starting with the heating system's electric element followed by the A/C unit, cooktop/GFCI receptacles, and finally, the microwave.
 As it does this, it calculates the amount of current that was removed, which is the value for that load.
 This value is placed in memory.
 The system has "learned" the amount of current that particular appliance draws.
 This feature compensates for the difference in current draw over a range of line voltage and ambient temperature, by relearning the load each time it is turned off.